ENCCS/intermediate-mpi/content/derived-datatypes.rst

 How can this be done in MPI?
 Recall that MPI is a standard describing a library to enable parallel programming in the message passing model.

-MPI supports many of the basic datatypes recognized by the C standard.
+MPI supports many of the basic datatypes recognized by the C and Fortran standards.

 .. csv-table:: Basic datatypes in MPI and in the C standard.
 For a comprehensive